 The 2D images shown in the output "Images" pane are associated with the calculation selected by clicking a row in the calculations table.
 The selected calculation is highlighted in yellow in the calculations table.
 The ETC displays various 2D output images for a calculation and these can be selected using one of the 3 tabs: (1) 2D SNR, (2) Detector, and (3) Saturation.
 The images contain the entire scene used in the calculation.

-- 2D SNR shows the signal-to-noise (SNR) per pixel over the 2D scene, with a color bar shows the SNR scaling.
+- 2D SNR shows the signal-to-noise (SNR) per pixel over the 2D scene (Figure 1), with a color bar that shows the SNR scaling.

 - The detector image shows the count-rate (in e–/s) for each detector pixel with a color bar indicating the count-rate scaling.